-At The Regional Medical Center of Acadiana, our volunteers are true stars exceptional individuals who take the extra steps that make a difference in another person's life.
+At The The Regional Medical Center of Acadiana, our volunteers are true stars exceptional individuals who take the extra steps that make a difference in another person's life.
 They donate their time and energy and help improve the lives of our patients, their families and visitors.
 Our volunteers include working adults, senior citizens, homemakers and people from many different walks of life who wish to contribute their unique talents, gifts and compassion.

 They help in countless ways by making a child giggle or an older person smile.
 They deliver patient mail, books or magazines to hospitalized patients and to families.
 They comfort families who are worried about loved ones.
 They know that being at a hospital as a patient or a family member can be a very stressful time in that person's life.
 Through deeds both large and small, our volunteers help patients and their families feel better during those difficult times.

-Our volunteers are committed to delivering world class care with a heart to patients and their families who entrust their health to The Regional Medical Center of Acadiana.
+Our volunteers are committed to delivering world class care with a heart to patients and their families who entrust their health to The The Regional Medical Center of Acadiana.
 So be on the look out for the kind folks in the blue uniforms.
 They're here to help.

 The following are a few examples of our volunteer program opportunities: